RadicalImaging/Static-DICOMWeb/README.md

 # Static DICOMweb   aka `static-wado`

 The static wado project is a project to create a web-centric PACS system based on DICOMweb.
 The project was started out of some scripts that converted binary DICOM files into static wado (DICOMweb) files, but has been extended to cover more areas.
 There are a few parts to the idea of "static" wado files:

 1. Store data organized by RESTful path in DICOMweb
 2. Separate data in separate objects organized by how it is accessed, NOT how it is provided
 3. Compress the data (gzip for JSON files and image compression for images)
 4. Store deduplicated data in a write once fashion for fast retrieves as well as efficient updates

-That is basically it.
-All of the other operations are on top of those four basic principles.
+5. Deploy a cloud platform instance (only AWS has a plugin so far)
+6. Upload and download to and from the cloud platform

 ## AWS Setup
 If you are going to be deploying to AWS, you need to do these common steps, as described in AWS guides: